the toronto skyline at night one of the free things you can see in Toronto

 Today Evergreen Brick Works is a repurposed facility where you can experience sustainability in action.

-At this free thing to do in Toronto, you can learn how to activate your own commitment to sustainability and enjoy ways to be physically active.
+Here you can learn how to activate your own commitment to sustainability and enjoy ways to be physically active.

 Bike or hike the ravine system trail.
 Go skateboarding under the exposed beams of the beautiful Koerner Gardens, or, in the winter, go ice skating on the outdoor rink.